srisaidhakshini/csi-origins/README.md

 ## Our Solution

-AURA continuously ingests financial signals, builds an evolving financial state, detects risks, and proactively surfaces only the insights that matter.
+FINOVA continuously ingests financial signals, builds an evolving financial state, detects risks, and proactively surfaces only the insights that matter.

 ```text
 SMS + Gmail + Manual Input